 For designers reading this: I would advise you to discuss the number of templates and edits before starting the work.
 Explain your decisions – the client is not a designer; he may not understand things that are obvious to you.
 Feel free to defend your decisions if you are sure they are right.
 But it needs experience and cases.
 I often use the example of pizzaiolo – if you just started a career, you can’t offer a customer a pizza with apples and goose.
 However, if you are an experienced chef who’s famous for good pizza and experiments with ingredients, customers will come to you for this pizza because they know that you’ll make it great.
 And pay attention to the presentation.
 Even the best design could not be approved if it is poorly presented.

 Alina Prosina’s Instagram

 I’ve been getting stylized portrait commissions for a couple of years now.
 Obviously, while working with clients, you meet all kinds of people.
-The most troublesome clients for me are those who ask me to change their features dramatically, so they don’t even look like themselves.
-Even in stylized portraits, there’s a set of rules artists stick to in order to capture the likeness (some features may be exaggerated or simplified, but still have an original shape).
+The most troublesome clients are those who ask me to change their features dramatically, so they don’t even look like themselves.
+Even in stylized portraits, there’s a set of rules artists stick to in order to capture the likeness (some features may be exaggerated or simplified but still have an original shape).
 It’s sometimes complicated to meet all the crazy demands of a client and keep the portrait accurate.

 Another difficulty I face is coming up with the style a client would love.
 Some clients may want to combine hyper-realistic eyes with an immensely simplified nose, ignoring the fact that it looks creepy.
 The clients I really love to work with are those who provide me with references when they want something specific and are open to my suggestions.
-Unfortunately, not every client is a perfect one, so the ability to negotiate and find a compromise is vital for everyone who works in the creative industry.
+Unfortunately, not every client is perfect, so the ability to negotiate and find a compromise is vital for everyone who works in the creative industry.

 Patricia Mafra – Illustrator